A Book That Opened My Mind

 Here is how it all came about.

-Originally, I had intended to create a software product.
+Originally, I had the desire to create a software product.
 After months of wrangling with complex wireframes, I realised the development was going to cost $$$.

 Continue Reading